rondevu/android-sdk/README.md

 }
 ```

-Nodes listening for `Action`s would extend the following method:
+Nodes listening for `Action` would extend the following method:

 ```java
 @Override